 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be deported, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-LGBT Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in the FSM, however Micronesian society is still very conservative and the LGBT community remains very discreet in general.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in the FSM; however, Micronesian society is still very conservative, and the LGBT community remains very discreet in general.

-Travelers Who Require Accessibility Assistance: Accessibility and accommodation is vastly different from what you find in the United States.
-Neither laws nor regulations mandate accessibility to public facilities, services, or accomodations for persons with disabilities.
-There are few sidewalks in the FSM.
+Travelers Who Require Accessibility Assistance.
+Accessibility and accommodation, if available, are vastly different from what you find in the United States.
+Neither laws nor regulations mandate accessibility to public facilities, services, or accommodations for persons with mobility issues.
+There are few sidewalks and streetlights in the FSM.
 There is no public transportation.
-Taxis are run by independent operators that make no provision for people with disabilities.
-The national Department of Health and Social Services is responsible for protecting the rights of persons with disabilities; however, action is rarely taken to enforce these measures.
+Taxis are run by independent operators who make no provision for people with mobility issues.
+The national Department of Health and Social Services is responsible for protecting the rights of persons with disabilities; however, they rarely take action to enforce these measures.

 Women Travelers: See our travel tips for Women Travelers.

 Only basic medical care is available, and only on the main islands of the Federated States of Micronesia.